Benign Prostatic Hyperplasia: Dietary Restrictions on Cereal Products

 Cereal Products That Are Harmful to the Prostate in BPH

 I answer based on personal experience, which I consider the most reliable source.
 Some cereal grains contain high levels of gluten, which the body of a man with BPH may not safely process.
 Gluten, derived from the Latin word for “glue,” can disrupt blood circulation after consumption of prepared cereal products, contributing to painful prostate symptoms.
 In many cases, this effect is stronger and more persistent than the impact of excessive animal protein in the diet.
+Processed cereals with a high glycemic index or refined grains can worsen inflammation and urinary difficulties.

 Harmful cereals are not limited to wheat.
 This category may include oatmeal, corn porridge, mixed-grain porridges, and round-grain rice varieties like paella or arborio, even of the highest quality.
 Pearl barley porridge may also be unsuitable.
 A practical guideline: if a cereal product feels sticky, dense, or heavy, it should be avoided entirely in a BPH diet.
+Awareness of processed grains, high-gluten cereals, and their impact on prostate health is essential.

 Cereal Products That Are Fully Compatible with Prostate Treatment

 Prior to the publication of this article, similar information was likely unavailable.
 These are my personal observations, confirmed through repeated testing on my own body.
 However, it is possible that the urologist who consulted you regarding your BPH diagnosis was referring to vegetable-based porridges, which can generally be consumed without restrictions.
 For example, pumpkin porridge is safe in most cases.
+Maintaining a diet with anti-inflammatory foods and carefully selected healthy grains can significantly aid in managing chronic prostatitis.

 Gennadiy Plotyan, author of a website dedicated to the symptoms, diagnostics, pharmaceutical possibilities, and real treatment of benign prostatic hyperplasia.